Soulghost/iblessing/README.md

 - send mail to xiuyutong1994#gmail.com

 # Get started
-You can download the [pre-relase iblessing binary](https://github.com/Soulghost/iblessing/releases) and enjoy it.
+1. You can download the [pre-relase iblessing binary](https://github.com/Soulghost/iblessing/releases) and enjoy it.
+2. run chmod +x for the binary

-For more tutorails, please check the [Documentation & Help](https://github.com/Soulghost/iblessing#documentation--help) below.
+3. For more tutorails, please check the [Documentation & Help](https://github.com/Soulghost/iblessing#documentation--help) below.

 ## Shortcuts
 - [Basic Concepts](https://github.com/Soulghost/iblessing#basic-concepts)